 \subsubsection{\textbf{Naive Bayes}}

-This is a probabilistic model, widely used in software engineering community~\cite{wang2013using,sun2012using,menzies2008implications,seiffert2014empirical,seliya2010predicting}, that finds patterns in the training dataset and build predictive models.
+This is a probabilistic model, widely used in software engineering community~\cite{wang2013using,sun2012using,menzies2008implications,seiffert2014empirical,seliya2010predicting}, that finds patterns in the training dataset and builds predictive models.
 This learner assumes all the variables used for prediction are not correlated, identically distributed.
 This classifier uses Bayes rules to build the classifier.
-When predicting for test data, the model uses the distribution learned from training data to calculate the probability of the test example to belong to each class and report the class with maximum probability.
+When predicting for test data, the model uses the distribution learned from training data to calculate the probability of the test example belonging to each class and report the class with maximum probability.